Nyanaponika Thera

-Nyanaponika Thera or Nyanaponika Mahathera (July 21, 1901 – 19 October 1994) was a German-born Theravada Buddhist monk and scholar who, after ordaining in Sri Lanka, later became the co-founder of the Buddhist Publication Society and author of numerous seminal books and articles on Theravada Buddhism.
+Nyanaponika Thera or Nyanaponika Mahathera (July 21, 1901 – 19 October 1994) was a German–Sri Lankan Theravada Buddhist monk and scholar who, after ordaining in Sri Lanka, later became the co-founder of the Buddhist Publication Society and author of numerous seminal books and articles on Theravada Buddhism.
 He mentored and taught a whole generation of Western Buddhist leaders such as Bhikkhu Bodhi.

-Biography

-Ven.
+Early life

 Nyanaponika Thera was born in Hanau, Germany on July 21, 1901, as Siegmund Feniger, the only child of a Jewish family.

 In 1921, he moved with his parents to Berlin, where he met with German Buddhists and had access to Buddhist literature in the German language.
 He came across the writings of Ven.
 Nyanatiloka Mahathera (1878–1957), the former German violin virtuoso Anton Gueth.
 Young Siegmund had learned that Ven.
 Nyanatiloka Thera had established a monastery for Western monks in Sri Lanka, on an island lagoon (opposite the Railway station) Polgasduwa, Dodanduwa named Island Hermitage.
 This news stirred his conscience to go to Asia and become a Buddhist monk.

 However, circumstances prevented him from acting on this plan for quite some time.
 In 1932 his father died, and he did not wish to leave his widowed mother in the lurch.
 Then, Adolf Hitler came to power in Germany.
 In November 1935 he and his mother left Germany and moved to Vienna, where they had relatives.

+Move to Sri Lanka and imprisonment

 Having arranged for his mother to stay in Vienna, in early 1936 he finally was able to leave Europe for Sri Lanka, where he joined Ven.
 Nyanatiloka Thera at the Island Hermitage.

 After several months of studies, in June 1936 he was ordained as a novice and was given the name Nyanaponika.
 In 1937 he received Upasampadā (Higher Ordination) under the tutelage of Nyanatiloka Mahathera.

 In 1939, after the Nazis invaded Poland, Ven.
 Nyanaponika Thera arranged for his mother and other relatives to move to Sri Lanka.
 Through the influence of her son and the generous hosts, she embraced Buddha Dhamma and became a devoted Buddhist.
 She died in Colombo in 1956.

-When World War II broke out in 1939, the British Government had all German males resident in their colonies consigned to internment camps, suspecting them to be German spies.
+When World War II broke out in 1939, the British Government had all German males resident in their colonies consigned to concentration camps, suspecting them to be German spies.
 Nyanaponika's and Nyanatiloka's internment was first at Diyatalawa Army Cantonment in Sri Lanka, and later at Dehra Dun in northern India.

 Despite these experiences as a prisoner of war, during this period Ven.
 Nyanaponika Thera completed German translations of the Sutta Nipata, the Dhammasangani (the first book of the Abhidhamma Pitaka), and its commentary.
 He compiled an anthology of texts on Satipatthana Meditation.
 This work was begun at Diyatalawa, and it was finished while he was interned at Dehra Dun.